ably-labs/agile-flush-vue-app/README.md

 1. To run the Vue application, run this in the root of the repository:

     ```cmd
-    npm run serve
+    npm run dev
     ```

-    The Vue app will be available at `http://localhost:5000`.
+    The Vue app will be available at `http://localhost:3000`.

 1. To start the Azure Functions runtime, run this in the `api` folder of the repository: